greenelab/knowledge-graph-review/manuscript.md

 Most of these approaches have flourished due to pre-labelled publicly available datasets (Table {@tbl:supervised-text-datasets}).
 These datasets were constructed by curators for shared open tasks [@16As8893j; @6wNuLZWb] or as a means to provide the scientific community with a gold standard [@L9IIm3Zd; @6wNuLZWb; @luGt8luc].
 Approaches that use these available datasets range from using linear classifiers such as support vector machines (SVMs) to non-linear classifiers such as deep learning techniques.
-The rest of this section discuss approaches that use supervised extractors to detect relationship asserting sentences.
+The rest of this section discusses approaches that use supervised extractors to detect relationship asserting sentences.

-Some supervised extractors involve mapping textual input onto a high dimensional space.
+Some supervised extractors involve the mapping of textual input into a high dimensional space.
 SVMs are a type of classifier that can accomplish this task with a mapping function called a kernel [@iiQkIqUX; @1B0lnkj35].
 These kernels take information such as a sentence's dependency tree [@i7KpvzCo; @3j1T67vB], part of speech tags [@iiQkIqUX] or even word counts [@1B0lnkj35] and map them onto a dense feature space.
 Within this space, these methods construct a hyperplane that separates sentences in the positive class (illustrates a relationship) from the negative class (does not illustrate a relationship).